7thLucas/full-app-6a41d-4d075-4833/_doc/product-overview.md

 ---

 ## What It Is
-Big II Sovereign OS is a fully autonomous, multi-agent AI operating system built and owned by DBII LLC.
+Big II Consulting AI OS is a fully autonomous, multi-agent AI operating system built and owned by DBII LLC.
 It provides intrinsic infrastructure — AI woven into every business function rather than sitting on top of it.
 The OS unifies all AI agents, automation pipelines, billing systems, marketplaces, client portals, and developer frameworks under a single governed platform — controlled entirely by DBII LLC.

 ---